 Creating a File-based Translation Memory

-In this chapter you will learn how to programmatically create a file-based translation memory, i.e. an *.sdltm file.
+This chapter explains how to create a file-based translation memory programmatically, that is, an .sdltm file.

 Add a New Class

-Add a new class to your project called TmCreator
+Add a new class to your project named TmCreator.
+Then add a public method named CreateFileBasedTm().

-as string parameter, which specifies the path and file name of the TM to be created.
-This function can be called as shown below:
+The method takes a tmPath string parameter that specifies the path and file name of the translation memory to create.
+Call it as shown below:

 var tmCreator = new TmCreator();